single-spa/single-spa.js.org/docs/migrating-angularJS-tutorial.md

 ## Step Three: Setup Lifecycle Functions

 Since we have registered our application, single-spa will be listening for the application to `bootstrap` and `mount`.
-We can use the [single-spa-angular1](ecosystem-angular1.md) helper library which will handle generic lifecycle hooks (bootstrap, mount and unmount) for registered angular1 applications.
+We can use the [single-spa-angularjs](ecosystem-angularjs.md) helper library which will handle generic lifecycle hooks (bootstrap, mount and unmount) for registered angularjs applications.

-To gain access to the `single-spa-angular1` library, we will need to include another `<script>` tag in our html file.
+To gain access to the `single-spa-angularjs` library, we will need to include another `<script>` tag in our html file.

 Add the following in `public/index.html` at the very bottom of the `<head>`.